 · Excellent Learning and Development opportunities and strong Support & Leadership;

 · Employee Discount Schemes and Referral Recruitment Bonus;

 · Contributory Pension Scheme and 4 x Annual Salary Life Assurance benefit; and

 · Employee Health Assured assistance programme.

-We are looking to employ an Activity Co-ordinator to create new activities for our children and young people in both North and South Lanarkshire.
-These activities will be community based to ensure easy access for our families.
-The Activity Co-ordinator will provide support to staff in our current activities to ensure our children and young people are supported, have fun and make progress.
+We are looking to employ an Activity Co-ordinator whose responsibility it will be to set up new activities for our children and young people with Autism in both North and South Lanarkshire.
+These activities will be varied and will be community based to ensure easy access for our families.
+The Activity Co-ordinator will also provide support to staff in our current activities to ensure our children and young people are supported, having fun and making progress.

-This is a full-time post which has been funded for one year by The Big Lottery’s Young Start programme.
+This is a full-time post which has been funded for one year by The National Lottery Community Fund’s Young Start programme.
 We would hope that the position will show a need for continued funding to extend the length of the contract.

 Whilst it is desirable that the successful applicant is educated to degree level, the post holder must have knowledge and experience of working with people with Autism.
 Ideally, we would be keen to hear from people who have worked in a similar position and possess the necessary skills to provide support to both staff and service users.
 The post holder will be required to register with the Protection of Vulnerable Groups (PVG) scheme.